Home Repair, Deconstruction, & Ramp Up Door County!

 “You get the projects.
 I’ll get the volunteers and do the work."
 That was the start of Habitat Home Repairs.
 It’s been called home preservation, brushed with kindness, and now simply Home Repair but the results are the same: roofs, siding, windows and other weatherizing efforts, bathrooms, kitchens, floors, and mobility ramps.
 Whatever is required to keep people in their homes.
 Then and now, there are a lot of people struggling to keep up.
 They need to ask for help to maintain a livable home.
 Habitat Home Repairs is the way.

-Habitat partners with individuals and families to discuss, plan, and execute needed repairs to ensure safe, secure shelter.
+Habitat partners with individuals and families to discuss, plan, and execute needed services to ensure safe, secure shelter.
 Habitat uses volunteer labor.
 The homeowner reimburses Habitat for material and project costs.
 Habitat repayment schedules are tailored to the homeowner’s situation and needs.

 How to qualify for a Habitat Home Repair